helxplatform/dug/dug/README.md

 Dug provides a tool chain for the ingest, annotation, knowledge graph representation, query, crawling, indexing, and search of datasets with metadata.
 The following sections provide an overview of the relevant components.

 ## Metadata Ingest, Annotation, and Knowledge Graph Creation

+Data formats for harmonized variables appear to be in flux, hence the multiple approaches.
+More on this soon.

 | Command           | Description                                         | Example                  |
 | ----------------- | --------------------------------------------------- | ------------------------ |
 | bin/dug link      | Use NLP, etc to add ontology identifiers and types. | bin/dug link {input}     |